pibico/pibiDAV/README.md

 ![imagen](https://user-images.githubusercontent.com/69711454/165817057-d765dd68-ae4f-4ab9-9edf-2fa438a0d012.png)
 After that we will go at the bottom of de User Settings Form to provide the NextCloud User Credentials.
 In this example is the System Manager or Administrator having the SuperUser NextCloud Credentials for having access to the full NextCloud Folder SuperStructure.
 ![imagen](https://user-images.githubusercontent.com/69711454/165817406-eeb6fc05-3fa7-4e14-8798-3712c4a2b26c.png)
-For CalDAV integration we will provide also the url for the User Calendars, in the way https://domain.com/remote.php/dav/principals/ (do not forget the / at the end).
 ### 3. Hooks for NextCloud Integration
 Provided we have access to the frappe-bench folder, we must hook the Doctypes included in the integration, by adding the following code to hooks.py of pibidav app:
 ```